-Chair: Appointed by the Dean from membership

-Members: Faculty and professional staff appointed by the Dean extracurricular activity records of students nominated/identified for awards and prepares a slate of candidates to be voted on by faculty to receive College and University academic, honorary, and service honors and awards.
-They are also responsible for the planning and execution of the COP Hooding Ceremony and the
+Chair: Appointed by the Dean from membership Members: Faculty and professional staff appointed by the Dean Work Load: As needed.
+Functions: The Honors and Awards Committee evaluates academic and extracurricular activity records of students nominated/identified for awards and prepares a slate of candidates to be voted on by faculty to receive College and University academic, honorary, and service honors and awards.
+They are also responsible for the planning and execution of the COP Hooding Ceremony and the Honors and Awards Program.